Tams Bixby

-Tams Bixby (1855-1922) was best known for his work on the Dawes Commission, which was formed to formally enroll members of the Native American tribes that were to be allotted portions of the tribal lands in what would become Oklahoma, and prepare for the abolition of the tribal governments before the territories could be accepted as a state.
-Named as a commission member in 1893, he was elevated to chairman after Senator Dawes' death in 1903.
-In that position, he was the official custodian of over two million of acres of land whose ownership was being transferred from the tribes to individual members.
-The organization he led numbered at least 500 people and occupied a large special-purpose building erected in downtown Muskogee.
-Decades later, a Muskogee reporter wrote that he was, "... arguably the most important figure in Indian Territory."

-Bixby retired from government service in 1906, after completing the bulk of the commission's assigned duties.
-He continued living in Muskogee, and resumed his original occupation, that of a newspaper man, which he continued until his own death in 1922.
+Tams Bixby (December 12, 1855 - January 17, 1922) was an American newsman, political operative and government agent.
+He was best known for his work on the Dawes Commission.

 Early years

-Tams Bixby (1855-1922) was born to Bradford and Susan Bixby in Staunton, Virginia, probably on December 12, 1855.
+Bixby was born to Bradford and Susan Bixby in Staunton, Virginia, probably on December 12, 1855.
 His family moved to Red Wing, Minnesota, where his father had bought a hotel and bakery in 1857.
 Bradford Bixby died there in 1873, leaving his widow and two sons, Tams and George to run the family business.
 According to his biography in the Encyclopedia of Oklahoma History and Culture (EOHC), Tams apparently was not interested in running a hotel and bakery, for by the 1880s he was already running two newspapers in Red Wing and had become quite involved in Republican Party politics.
 Bixby's rise in Minnesota's Republican Party was quite rapid.
-Not only did he become the state party chairman, but he was soon named as a private secretary to the first Republican Party governor.
-When that governor was elected to the U. S. Senate, Bixby remained the private secretary for the next occupant of the governor's mansion.

 Work for the Dawes Commission

-In 1883, President Grover Cleveland appointed a commission for the Five Civilized Tribes (Note: This group of tribes, often called simply "The Five Tribes,"then living in Indian Territory, included the Cherokee, Chickasaw, Choctaw, Creek and Seminoles.)
-Its members included Judge Joseph A. Gill, Judge W. H. H. Clayton and Tams Bixby, to set up the machinery for electing delegates to the Constitutional Convention.
+In 1883, President Grover Cleveland appointed a commission for the Five Civilized Tribes.
+(Note: This group of tribes, often called simply "The Five Tribes,"then living in Indian Territory, included the Cherokee, Chickasaw, Choctaw, Creek and Seminoles.)
+Its members included Judge Joseph A. Gill, Judge W. H. H. Clayton and Bixby (from 1893), to set up the machinery for electing delegates to the Constitutional Convention.
 This group of three men was also charged with subdividing the whole of Indian Territory into districts and precincts.
 Outside of incorporated cities, that had never before been done in Indian Territory.
 The commission would be known as the Dawes Commission in honor of Senator Henry L. Dawes, who had already been named as its chairman.
 President Cleveland subsequently appointed Tams Bixby as a member of the Dawes Commission.
 After Senator Dawes died in 1903, Bixby was promoted to chairman of the commission.
+Bixby was elevated to chairman after Senator Dawes' death in 1903.
+In that position, he was the official custodian of over two million of acres of land whose ownership was being transferred from the tribes to individual members.
+The organization he led numbered at least 500 people and occupied a large special-purpose building erected in downtown Muskogee.
+Decades later, a Muskogee reporter wrote that he was, "... arguably the most important figure in Indian Territory."